 Does applying for a job or internship put me at risk for legal action?

-The answer to this question varies depending on factors such as whom the employer is and what questions are asked in the application.
+The answer to this question varies depending on factors such as who the employer is and what questions are asked in the application.
 It is strongly advised to be honest on an application about work authorization, as this may have future implications.

 As an undocumented/DACAmented student am I allowed to pursue internships/jobs out of state or outside of the US?

-There are various considerations that students should be aware of when wanting to pursue internship or job experiences out of state or the US.
+There are various considerations that students should be aware of when wanting to pursue internships or job experiences out of state or in the US.
 It is strongly advised that both Undocumented and DACAmented students do not leave the US as this risks re-entry into the country at a future date.
 For more information, we suggest reading pages 39-40 of the Life After College Guide which outlines the risks of going abroad.
 Traveling to a different state also holds potential risks, as public transportation, such as buses and trains, may have immigration agents present at stations.
 Looking for alternatives to travel between states, such as ride shares, could be a viable alternative to travel within the country.
 For more information on ride shares at the University of Rochester, please contact Molly Morrison.

 Am I eligible for financial support from the University to pursue internships?